alexandru-dinu/stegano/README.md

 # Stegano

 Audio Steganography project for Signal Processing class

-For this project, two main methods of concealing a secret in a carrier data were implemented:
+Two main methods of concealing a secret in a carrier data were implemented:

  - image-in-audio
  - text-in-image